Carmelitu/crm-indexeddb/README.md

 Project made for a JavaScript course on Udemy.
 HTML and CSS are delivered already finalized by the teacher.

-This page is in charge of keeping track of appointments for a veterinary clinic.
-You can add, modify and delete appointments as you wish.
-The form also has validations to correctly load all the fields.
-It uses classes and modules.
+This site is a CRM where you can upload your clients.
+You can add, modify and delete clients as you like.
+It uses IndexedDB to store the entered data.
+It also validates the fields when adding or editing clients and asks for confirmation when deleting.

 ## Home Screen